logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/troubleshooting-web-automation/how-to-capture-ui-controls-on-mozilla-firefox-and-microsoft-edge/_index.md

 3. Select a property value.

-    **Remember:** It is highly recommended that you choose the following properties to capture UI controls on web browsers.
+{{<remember>}} It is highly recommended that you choose the following properties to capture UI controls on web browsers.

     1.  id
     2.  name